 If you’re travelling while pregnant or with a pre-existing medical condition, note that most insurance companies will NOT cover anything that happens as a result of your condition.
 This means that if you have any medical claims arising from the pregnancy or the health condition, the insurer won’t pay for it.

-Your options are pretty limited, but there are a couple of good ones out there.
+Your options are pretty limited, but there are a couple of good travel insurance plans for pre-existing conditions out there.
 You have the following options:

 What should you look out for?